TTUNEPH2025/GN/docs/Membranous.md

     style n72 fill:#BBDEFB,text-align:left
     style n69 fill:#BBDEFB
 ```
+  * Expert centers: may use more immunospuression; may trial bortezomib, anti-CD38 therapies, or Belimumab
+  * Cumulative doses of Cyclosphosphamide should not exceed a total of 36g due to increased cancer risk
+  * Cumulative doses of Cyclosphosphamide should not exceed a total of 10g in Females with concerns for fertility preservation
 ### Comming Therapies
   * Obinutuzumab vs tac in Majesty trial --> Primary partial complet date December 2025, Expected completion Date December 2027
   * Combo therapy with short course cyclosporin and glucocorticoids with Rituximab